 NIH Grant Studies

-In the last two years TRS has been awarded over $1 Million in NIH research grants to evaluate both the biologic properties of our technology platform and our mandibular reconstruction implants.
-This research is currently ongoing and additional grant applications have been submitted
+In the last two years TRS has been the recipient of large NIH research grants to evaluate both the biologic properties of our technology platform and our mandibular reconstruction implants.

 See TRS founder Scott Hollister discuss TRS technology: